mjpatter88/FileRecovery/README.md

 One idea is to take all the remaining files with entropy > 7.4 and concatenate them in a jpg file with the jpg header I already found.
 Maybe visually I can tell which blocks are part of the picture?

 At a good stopping point for now.
 I still have 531 blocks left to classify, but I'm not exactly sure what to do with them.
 I am somewhat confident that all or most are either pdf blocks or jpg blocks, but the entropy is very similar in all but a couple.
 Other than the visual inspection possibility, I'm not real sure where to go from here.
 Maybe a good night sleep will help.

+TODO: In the final report possibly include an "average entropy" stat for each of the sets of blocks I've grouped together.
+Even if they aren't exactly right I think it will show an impressive different between the three.